From newsreaders to cricketers and actors to singers, the 15 winners of Strictly Come Dancing have come from a range of diverse backgrounds.

 Tointon has carved out a successful career on the stage since Strictly, with roles as Eliza Doolittle in Pygmalion and two Alan Ayckbourn plays.

-In 2011, she starred opposite Dougray Scott in the film Last Passenger and later this year, she will play Olivia in a Royal Shakespeare Company production of Twelfth Night.
+In 2011, she starred opposite Dougray Scott in the film Last Passenger and in 2017, she debuted as Olivia in a Royal Shakespeare Company production of Twelfth Night.

 Harry Judd and Aliona Vilani, 2011

-McFly drummer Judd rejoined his bandmates after being crowned 2011’s Strictly winner and went on to release more music, with a sixth album said to be in the pipeline this year.
+McFly drummer Judd rejoined his bandmates after being crowned 2011’s Strictly winner and went on to release more music.

-He and the rest of McFly teamed up with their friends Busted in 2013 to form the supergroup McBusted and had two hit tours together.
+He and the rest of McFly teamed up with their friends Busted in 2013 to form the supergroup McBusted and had two hit tours together before going their separate ways.
+McFly were said to be writing a long-awaited sixth album in early 2017 but no release has been forthcoming.

-In 2012, Judd married Escala violinist Izzy Johnston and, after documenting their struggles to start a family, the couple welcomed their second child this summer.
+In 2012, Judd married Escala violinist Izzy Johnston and, after documenting their struggles to start a family, the couple welcomed their second child in 2017.

 Louis Smith and Flavia Cacace, 2012

-Not content with being a medallist at the London Olympics, Smith decided to go for more glory by winning that year’s Strictly.
+Not content with being a medallist at the London Olympic Games, Smith decided to go for more glory in that year’s Strictly, and ended up with the gold medal.

 The gymnast has not let his time in the ballroom affect his training and was a competitor at the Rio Olympics in 2016 where he won silver on the pommel horse.